-History of Flooding in the City of Tehama.
 It is critical to understand that due to the location of the City of Tehama along the Sacramento Valley, the City has a long history of flooding during high flows.
 Recent major flooding occurred in 1940, 1970, 1974, 1983, 1986, and 1997.
 All resulted in flood damages.
 The most recent flood events were in 1989, 1999, and 2004.
-Being prepared is your best defense against such events.
+We know that being prepared is our best defense.

 What should you do before a flood?